pantrypoints/sp/content/en/research/countries/china/xi/chapter-09f.md

 weight: 193
 date: 2025-10-13
 description: ""
-c: "darkslategray"
+c: "firebrick"
 ---

 3. Consolidate and develop the patriotic united front

 The broad patriotic united front is an important part of the socialist political system with Chinese characteristics.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has made many important speeches on united front work, scientifically answering major questions such as why to adhere to the united front, what kind of united front to adhere to, and how to consolidate and develop the united front in the new era.
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has made many important speeches on united front work, scientifically answering major questions such as why to adhere to the united front, what kind of united front to adhere to, and how to consolidate and develop the united front in the new era.